mpham8/rstarGlobal/README.md

 - create figures
 	- to recreate figures from this discussion: in `scripts/MainModel1_MakeFigures.m`, run the 'Plot preliminaries' block, then 'Figure 1' block, then 'Figure 3b' block
 - create table
-	- to recreate the table from this discussion: in `scripts/makeTables.m`, run the 'Table A1a: Change in r-bar^w_t and Its Components (baseline), additional details' block, to get the baseline change and then run the 'Table A1b: Change in r-bar^w_t and Its Components (Convenience Yield), additional details' block to get the change under the convenience yield model, then .tex tables are outputted to `tables/`
+	- to recreate the table from this discussion: in `scripts/makeTables.m`, run the 'Table A1a: Change in r-bar^w_t and Its Components (baseline), additional details' block to get the baseline change, then run the 'Table A1b: Change in r-bar^w_t and Its Components (Convenience Yield), additional details' block to get the change under the convenience yield model, then .tex tables are outputted to `tables/`

 ## Data sources